zhiqing-xiao/sn/README.md

 - Section 15.1.1, PDF page 513, The first block math, Change 【 $\ge\mathop\sup\limits_ {\psi:\mathcal{X}\to\mathbb{R}}\sum\limits_ \mathsfit{x}{q\left(\mathsfit{x}\right)\left(\psi\left(\mathsfit{x}\right)\frac{p\left(\mathsfit{x}\right)}{q\left(\mathsfit{x}\right)}-f^\ast\left(\psi\left(\mathsfit{x}\right)\right)\right)}$ 】 to 【 $=\mathop\sup\limits_ {\psi:\mathcal{X}\to\mathbb{R}}\sum\limits_ \mathsfit{x}{q\left(\mathsfit{x}\right)\left(\psi\left(\mathsfit{x}\right)\frac{p\left(\mathsfit{x}\right)}{q\left(\mathsfit{x}\right)}-f^\ast\left(\psi\left(\mathsfit{x}\right)\right)\right)}$ 】.

+- Section 15.1, PDF Page 507, last line, Change 【reward signal from agent, but it can】 to 【reward signal from the environment, but it can】.
+That is, change 【agent】 to 【the environment】.

 - **(Feedback based on the PDF 2023-11-16.)** Section 15.1.1, PDF page 514, Search "given the MDP and two policies", and the text at the same line: Change the Chinese character 【和】 to 【 and 】.
 (Note that there is one space before the word "and" and one space after the word "and".)

 - **(Feedback based on the PDF 2023-11-16.)** Section 15.1.1, PDF page 514, the last block math, the last line, change 【 $\uprho$ 】 to 【 $\boldsymbol\uprho$ 】.